DayesCamara/Project-1-AirBnB/README.md

 4. Open the `index.html` file in a web browser to view the Airbnb project.

+5. API documentations to understand the API's functionality

 ## Credits

 - This project uses the Airbnb API for retrieving listing data.
 Visit [Airbnb API](https://www.airbnb.com/partner) for more information.